JustSomeGuy1234/Fable2Modding/README.md

 # DecompileAllLua.py
 Decompiles all Lua files within a folder that has been extracted from one of Fable II's three script bnk files.
-ONLY WORKS IF THE FILE STRUCTURE IS UNTOUCHED FROM EXTRACTION WITH MY QUICKBMS SCRIPT
+ONLY WORKS IF THE FILE STRUCTURE AND FOLDER NAMES ARE UNTOUCHED FROM EXTRACTION. ( e.g. \gamescripts\scripts\...)
-If the file structure is not as it was when extracted by my QuickBMS script, it will not work as I do some messy stuff to sort the files.
+If the file structure or folder names are not as they were when extracted, the script will not work as it does some messy stuff to sort the files.

 REQUIRES: unluac.jar (https://sourceforge.net/projects/unluac/) to be in the same folder, and also Java to be accessable from the command line.